Unified Origin of Curvature Perturbation and Baryon Asymmetry of the Universe: New Method for Computing Scalar Power Spectrum and Bispectrum

 Again note that the boundary terms involving $ \frac{d t_{T,MD}}{d \phi_I}$'s cancel each other and only the integral parts contribute to the generation of curvature perturbation.
 In this paper, we will be only interested in $r_d \gg 1$.

 In Figs.~\ref{fig:quarticPsm} and \ref{fig:quarticfNLm} we plot the dependence of power spectrum and bispectrum, respectively, on the initial curvaton field value.
 Here, the curvaton decay time $t_f$ in Eq.~\eqref{eq:dNquartic3} chosen such that $r_d \gg 1$ for all the initial curvaton field value $\phi_I$.
-It is important to note that as $t_f$ is fixed, the final curvaton energy density depends on $\phi_I$.
-From Figs.~\ref{fig:quarticPsm} and \ref{fig:quarticfNLm} we can see that the dependence of both the power spectrum and bispectrum for ``Quadratic + Quartic" scenario is different from the simple quadratic scenario: for a large initial field value, $P_{\zeta}$ is larger compared to the quadratic scenario while $\vert f_{NL} \vert$ is smaller compared to the quadratic scenario where $f_{NL}$ is independent of $\phi_I$.
-It is important to note that discontinuities in Figs.~\ref{fig:quarticPsm} and \ref{fig:quarticfNLm} appear at $\phi_I = \phi_T$, and this is because in our computation scheme the transition from quartic to quadratic region happens for $\phi_I > \phi_T$, but for $\phi_I\leq \phi_T$ we only considered the quadratic term.
-This discontinuous jump can be smoothed by considering a smooth connection of the equation of state of the curvaton around $\phi_I = \phi_T$ from $w = \frac{1}{3}$ to $w =0$.
-A more detailed application of our method with generic potential will be discussed in \cite{CurvatonMethod}.
+From Figs.~\ref{fig:quarticPsm} and \ref{fig:quarticfNLm} we can see that the dependence of both the power spectrum and bispectrum for ``Quadratic + Quartic" scenario is different from the simple quadratic scenario.
+Especially from Fig.~\ref{fig:quarticfNLm} we can see that $\vert f_{NL} \vert$ can be larger than the quadratic case for suitable choice of $\phi_I$.